jharwell/sierra/docs/src/plugins/engine/ros1.rst

    :term:`Projects <Project>` can choose either of the following options for specifying controller parameters.
-See :ref:`plugins/expdef` for further details of required structure of passed ``--expdef-template``, and what changes are applied to them by SIERRA to use with ROS, depending on the option chosen.
+See :ref:`plugins/expdef` for further details of required structure of passed :ref:`--expdef-template<src/reference/cli:sierra-cli---expdef-template>`, and what changes are applied to them by SIERRA to use with ROS, depending on the option chosen.

       - Use the ROS Parameter Server